sudara/basic-macos-keychain-action/README.md

 ```

 > [!NOTE]
-> The GitHub Action is that `@v1` refers to a moving target, so you might prefer to lock to an exact tag like `@v1.4.0`.
+> If you use `@v1`, be aware that it refers to a moving target.
+You might prefer to lock to an exact tag like `@v1.4.0`.

 After running this action, you can now sign an application / plugin just by referencing the `DEVELOPER_ID_APPLICATION` identity: